danbaruka/cspocli/docs/PASSWORD_EXPLANATION.md

-# Password Explanation for Global Installation
+# Password Explanation for Global Installation - Cardano SPO CLI v1.1.0

 ## Why is a password needed?